SpinalHDL/SpinalDoc/spinal/examples/memory_mapped_uart.md

 | read | Bits ## Bool | R | 12 | Bit 0 => readed data valid <br> Bit x:1 => readed data |

 ## Implementation
 For this implemention, the AvalonMMSlaveFactory tool will be used.
 It allow to define a Avalon slave with a smooth syntax.
+You can find the documentation of it this tool [there](/SpinalDoc/spinal/lib/bus_slave_factory/).

 First, we just need to define the AvalonMMConfig that will be used for the controller.